charles66820/inriaStage2023/uinter.md

 2. `u64 rflags` is the register flags of ??
 TODO:
 3. `u64 rsp` is the stack pointer of ??
 TODO: (try to print `void* p = NULL; printf("%p", (void*)&p);`).

-- The vector is a number us to identify the source of uinter, is use like interruption events.
-The vector value is from 0 to 63 and is pushed onto the stack at uinter invoked.
+- The vector is a number us to identify the source of UIPI, is use like interruption events.
+The vector value is from 0 to 63 and is pushed onto the stack at UIPI invoked.

 `UITT` (own two fields **UPID pointer** and **vector information**). // TODO: explain `UPID`